-Cynthia Lockrey is storyteller and motivator.
+Cynthia Lockrey is a storyteller and motivator.
 She is passionate about helping people find their voice so they can share their knowledge, stories and BE HEARD!

 Having started her career as a journalist and newspaper editor, Cynthia has read hundreds of press releases, listened to countless pitches and attended way too many press conferences drinking coffee out of Styrofoam cups.
 Along the way, she began taking note of the elements that make up a good story, and where the story got lost in the telling – both proactive and reactive situations.